UDOOboard/Neo-Docs/docs/02_Getting_Started/04_Use_as_an_Arduino.md

 <img width="550" height="447" src="../img/ext_ard_07.png">

 * Go to Tools -> Boards and open the Board Manager.
-* Wait few seconds 'till the end of the "index download" then look for UDOO NEO (iMX6 SoloX) and install it.
+* Wait few seconds 'till the end of the "index download" then look for UDOO Neo (iMX6 SoloX) and install it.

 <img width="550" height="415" src="../img/xt_ard_08.png">

-* Now in Tools -> Boards you should see the UDOO NEO (Cortex M4), if so Click on it.
+* Now in Tools -> Boards you should see the UDOO Neo (Cortex M4), if so Click on it.
 Leave the Tools -> Ports unselected.

 <img width="550" height="587" src="../img/ext_ard_09.png">

-* Done, now you're ready to use your UDOO NEO with the Arduino IDE installed on your Computer.
+* Done, now you're ready to use your UDOO Neo with the Arduino IDE installed on your Computer.